Director of Recruitment

 About Hebrew, although I never went to Hebrew schools, I began learning the language around age 13, in the preparation course prior to my Bar Mitzvah.
 Also, I improved taking lessons with private teachers and talking with some Israeli friends.

-I took last year fifteen lessons of Romanian in four months thanks to a female friend of mine at that time residing in Buenos Aires.
+In 2016, I took fifteen lessons of Romanian in four months thanks to a female friend of mine at that time residing in Buenos Aires.
 But, my real passion, are basketball statistics.
 I have two minor degrees (Computer Systems and Sports Journalism) and a major degree (Journalism), and I could fuse my both careers in my website, www.worldhoopstats.com, the largest basketball stats database.
 My language skills enabled me to find all the stats by myself, reading everyday websites from national leagues and other web sources from 40 different countries and counting, extracting those stats and publishing them.
 So, my knowledge of languages like German, Dutch, Serbo-Croatian, Greek and Turkish (fluent reading and grammar knowledge but basic conversation) come from those sources.

 Which language(s) do you wish you could spend more time practising?